6 Things to Do Before You Walk Out of a Job

 Poor working conditions

-Work conditions are the company’s environment and job terms that affect employees’ overall satisfaction and well-being.
-These include but are not limited to the following:
+Work conditions refer to the company’s environment and job terms that affect employees’ overall satisfaction and well-being.
+These include, but are not limited to the following:

 But depending on how severe the work conditions are, employees can leave their jobs anytime because their physical and mental health is on the line.